Portland Cockroach Control

 - Wash and dry the bottom tray.

-- Check and repair all leaks.
+- Check leaks and repair any that are present.

-- Remove bottom panel and clean regularly.
+- Remove the bottom panel and clean regularly.

 - Ensure food residue is removed from inside the dishwasher daily.